amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 ## Factory Method
 the factory method pattern defines an interface for creating single objects, letting its implementations decide
 - which subtype of the object is created
-- how and what arguments are computed and passed to the object's constructor
+- how & what arguments are computed & passed to the object's constructor

 it is used when creating a dependency is complex, for example
 - its specific type is determined at runtime
-- there is more than one way to wire up and instantiate it
+- there is more than one way to wire up & instantiate it
 ## Abstract Factory
 the abstract factory pattern defines an interface with multiple factory methods for creating families of dependent or related objects, letting its implementations
 - decide which subtype of each object is created
 - encapsulate each family of objects
 ## Singleton
-the singleton pattern ensures that a class has only one instance and provides a global point of access to it.
+the singleton pattern ensures that a class has only one instance & provides a global point of access to it.
 ## Command
-the command pattern encapsulates requests, and optionally their inverse logic, into units of behavior.<br>
+the command pattern encapsulates requests, & optionally their inverse logic, into units of behavior.<br>
-units are called commands and can be used to parameterize other objects; objects which trigger commands are usually called invokers.<br>
+units are called commands & can be used to parameterize other objects; objects which trigger commands are usually called invokers.<br>
-commands hold references to their dependencies internally and implement an interface exposing their execution and, optionally, its inverse.<br>
+commands hold references to their dependencies internally & implement an interface exposing their execution and, optionally, its inverse.<br>
-objects which commands operate on are called receivers; the command pattern is agnostic about receivers and invokers.<br>
+objects which commands operate on are called receivers; the command pattern is agnostic about receivers & invokers.<br>
 it is also possible to implement macros using this pattern, merging multiple commands into a single one.
 ## Adapter
 the adapter pattern converts the interface of an object into another interface by wrapping it.<br>
-it is used to let clients depend on stable internal or predefined interfaces, avoiding modifications and allowing interactions between incompatible objects.
+it is used to let clients depend on stable internal or predefined interfaces, avoiding modifications & allowing interactions between incompatible objects.
 ## Facade
 the facade pattern provides a high level unified interface to a set of interfaces in a subsystem in order to make it easier to use.
 ## Proxy